Skip to Main Content

 What to Expect at Your Provider's Office

 Your doctor may ask you to take a pregnancy test, then do a physical exam, which will include an internal pelvic exam.
-Your doctor may also order lab tests to check your hormone levels and see how your thyroid is working.
+Your doctor may also order lab tests to check your hormone levels and to learn how well your thyroid is working.
 Other tests may include computerized tomography (CT) scan, magnetic resonance imaging (MRI), or ultrasound.

-Your doctor will see which treatment is right for you based on what's causing the problem.
+Your doctor will determine which treatment is right for you based on the cause of your amenorrhea.
 Treatments include hormone therapy, psychological counseling and support, and surgery, among others.

 Your health care provider may suggest the following: